DiegoIno1/DSC80-Final-Project/index.md

 After experimenting with different columns, we tested to see if the missingness of `doublekill` depended on the value of `league`.
 We found a p-value of 0.
 This showed that we could accept our null hypothesis, showing that the missingness of `doublekill` depended on the value of `league`.
 This also correlated to what we found in our NMAR analysis.

 We then tried seeing if the missingness of `ban3` depended on the value of `playerid`.
 We found a p-value of 0.181.
-This showed that we failed to reject our null hypothesis, showing that the missingness of `ban3` was not dependent on the value of `playerid`.
+This showed that we failed to reject our null hypothesis, showing that the missingness of `ban3` was likely not dependent on the value of `playerid`.

 <iframe
   src="assets/EmpKSStat.html"